nichia/kitchenandrecipes-js/README.md

 ## Usage
 Open up another terminal and copy/paste the IP server address into a web browser URL (usually http://localhost:3000) to use the application.

-Sign up and login to keep track of and share your favorite tools.
+Sign up and login to keep track of and share your recipes.
 Or, you can use this pre-made user account setting to login:

     $ username: lorem
     $ email: lorem@email.com